suphamster/lada/README.md

   <img alt="Screenshot showing video export" src="assets/screenshot_gui_2_dark.png" width="45%">
 </picture>

+> [!TIP]
 > If you've installed the flatpak then it should be available in your regular application launcher.
 You can also run it via `flatpak run io.github.ladaapp.lada`
 >
-> Otherwise, if you've followed the Developer Installation section run the command `lada` to open the app (Make sure you are in the root directory of this proejct)
+> Otherwise, if you've followed the Developer Installation section run the command `lada` to open the app (Make sure you are in the root directory of this project)

+> [!NOTE]
+> If you've installed Lada from Flathub and drag-and-drop doesn't work then your drag source (your file browser) probably does not support the [File Transfer Portal](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.portal.FileTransfer.html).
+> You can fix/workaround this either by:
+>  1) switching or updating your file browser to something that supports it
+>  2) giving the app filesystem permissions (e.g. via [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) so it can read the file directly
+>  3) use the 'Open' button / file dialog to select the file instead of drag-and-drop

 You can find some additional settings in the left sidebar.